 Pool Safety requirements

-To download the mandatory building development application forms, please visit the Department of Infrastructure, Local Government & Planning website.
+To download the mandatory building development application forms, please visit the Department of State Development, Manufacturing, Infrastructure and Planning website.

 For all applications, you must:

-- lodge the application, including the relevant forms, with the relevant assessment manager (generally the relevant local government).
+- Lodge the application, including the relevant forms, with the relevant assessment manager (generally the relevant local government); and

 - Pay any relevant application fees.